 2 | Kenneth Kirschner – March 15, 2013

-Kirschner’s highly diverse work has taken a demonstrative turn in the direction of synthetic chamber music in the last few years, & this release demonstrates an especially striking example of it.
-Like so much of Kirschner’s music it comports itself via slowly-moving materials (Feldman is an abiding inspiration) that are behaviourally limited & timbrally shrouded.
-The effect created is immersive & mysterious, even magical, but this 22-minute piece sets itself apart from related works in the way its air of suspension is aggressively broken in its latter half.
+Kirschner’s highly diverse work has taken a demonstrative turn in the direction of synthetic chamber music in the last few years, and this release demonstrates an especially striking example of it.
+Like so much of Kirschner’s music it comports itself via slowly-moving materials (Feldman is an abiding inspiration) that are behaviourally limited and timbrally shrouded.
+The effect created is immersive and mysterious, even magical, but this 22-minute piece sets itself apart from related works in the way its air of suspension is aggressively broken in its latter half.

 [self-release – free download]

 1 | Man Without Country – Entropy Pt.
 1

 In my recent appraisal of Man Without Country, i noted how, with this remarkable EP, “the songs have outgrown themselves and become vast anti-paeans, the scale of their themes requiring not just musical but physical space.
 In short, they sound big, their scale reinforced by unstoppable percussion and a rare, aching lyricism that enables the songs to attain dizzying heights”. i won’t just echo those sentiments here, i’ll underline them.
 2013 is a year that’s seen heavily hyped, over-discussed releases from many of the leading figures in contemporary pop, and even the best have shown themselves to be wearyingly predictable, lyrically mundane and lacking real imagination.